SarwanShah/Embedded-System-For-Lunar-Landing-Pad/README.md

 ## Summary

 Designed a control system for controlling 6 motor, 6 servos, 2 solenoid values using an ESP32C6.
 The system was able to maintain pressure within +/- 0.25 PSI of the set-point using a Bang-bang control methodology.
 State-machine routine was developed in software and a web-server as a UI enabled wireless control of the system.
+Won **Best Systems Engineering** honor at NASA's Big Idea Challenge.

 ## Overview